Xilinx/Vitis-Tutorials/README.md

 	</tr>
 				<tr>
     <td height="24" >
-			<a href="./Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo">Using GT Kernels and Ethnernet IPs on Alveo :new: </a>
+			<a href="./Hardware_Acceleration/Feature_Tutorials/09-using-ethernet-on-alveo">Using GT Kernels and Ethernet IPs on Alveo :new: </a>
 			</td>
     		<td >
             &nbsp;